We realise that it's not an easy time for you when a relative or friend comes to live at St Andrew's.

 We embrace the 'Triangle of Care' approach - a well established working practice that makes sure carers are highly involved in the patient's care programme.

 Phone: All patients have access to a payphone to make or receive calls.
 You'll be given the numbers by your St Andrew's contact - or call our switchboard on 01604 616000 and ask for the ward.

 Email: Emails can be passed on to your friend or relative as long as they are clearly named.
 It's also possible to use email for updates from our staff.
 Speak to your main contact for more details.

 Skype: Most wards have Skype equipment so a video call is usually possible by arrangement.

 Letter / parcel: Please ensure the person's name and ward are clearly marked.
 Parcels will be opened in front of staff.

 Keeping in touch with St Andrew’s: We have a Carers, Families and Friends Strategy Monitoring Group which involves staff, carers and members of the community.
 You are very welcome to join this group, which meets in Northampton.
 For meeting dates and more information please email [email protected].

 Responsible Clinician: This person is responsible for making decisions about the type of treatment.

 Nurse Manager: This person has responsibility for the daily running of the ward, organising staff, their shifts and rotas.
 Some have responsibility for more than one ward.

-This person oversees and co-ordinates the care of all patients on a ward.
-S/he assesses health risks and ensures that good quality care is received.
+Clinical Nurse Lead: This person oversees and co-ordinates the care of all patients on a ward.
+She/He assesses health risks and ensures that good quality care is received.

 Care Co-ordinator: Each patient has a member of staff who ensures that they're receiving the care and treatment decided in their care package.
 The care co-ordinator is the patient’s main contact.

-The main link or contact between the St Andrew’s and the patient’s family and friends.
-S/he plays a vital part on admission, discharge and transfer.
+Social Worker: The main link or contact between the St Andrew’s and the patient’s family and friends.
+She/He plays a vital part on admission, discharge and transfer.

 Multi-disciplinary team: The team of experts that work together to support each patient.